-- Administer tests during the testing window and in the prescribed order. - Follow the directions and read the scripts in the TAM verbatim to students. - Remove or cover any classroom displays that provide information related to the content being assessed or to test-taking strategies (refer to Section 2.3). - Provide students with all required test materials listed in the TAM. - Prevent the use of prohibited materials (refer to Section 2.3) during testing units.
+- Administer tests during the testing window and in the prescribed order. - Follow the directions and read the scripts in the TAM verbatim to students. - Cover or remove any display resource (e.g., posters, models, displays, teaching aids) that defines, explains, illustrates terminology or concepts, or otherwise provides unauthorized assistance during testing (refer to Section 2.3). - Provide students with all required test materials listed in the TAM. - Prevent the use of prohibited materials (refer to Section 2.3) during testing units.
 Note that results may be invalidated for students who use cell phones or other prohibited electronic devices during a test unit, including after a student turns in his or her test materials, or during a break (See exception listed in Section 2.2.1).